 Should any bears linger in town, they’re sedated and taken to a ‘polar bear jail’.
 Here, they’re tagged to help with polar bear research, then flown far north of Churchill, where they’re released onto the tundra.

 Many of the bears arrive on ice floes that drift into the bay in spring.
 They then disperse across the surrounding tundra, using the area as a base throughout the summer when, unable to hunt for seals, they live off their fat reserves.
 As winter approaches, they congregate around the bay waiting for the water to freeze before heading off once more to eat their fill of seals.

 You can join six or seven-day tours to see polar bears, arranged by specialist lodges in and around Churchill.
 These tours only operate during two short windows: July to August and October to November, so planning ahead is essential.

 The easiest way to reach Churchill is via a two-hour flight from Winnipeg, where you usually spend a night either side of your tour.
 At a hosted dinner in Winnipeg, you can meet your guides and fellow guests and go through arrangements for the week ahead.

-Polar bears are notoriously powerful predators, but every precaution is taken to ensure your safety.
+When out tracking polar bears, every precaution is taken to ensure your safety.
 Guides are trained to read bears’ body language.
 They’re also expert marksmen and will have firearms on hand during walking trips just in case.
-The tundra vehicles are extremely robust and are designed to withstand the bears’ strength in the unlikely event of a bear attacking the vehicle.

 In Churchill itself, people are on high alert and it soon becomes common knowledge if a bear has wandered onto the streets.
 It’s always best to check with your guides, lodge staff and local residents if you want to walk around town unaccompanied.